NarwhalDaCoder/Scratch-Off/README.md

 In the Azure Portal, create a Serverless linux based function, and use either VSCode  Azure extension or Azure Portal to publish the zip of the repository to the cloud.

+# Limitations
+Designed for screen sizes with heights at a minimum of 360px Currently limited to games containing a 20 x 20 board.